 Another one thing you should keep in mind that only choose a mic stand with a shock mount as it will absorb the shock if the singer accidentally shakes the mic during the session.

-If you want to buy the best condenser mic stands you can refer to Amazon’s mic stand listings.
+If you want to buy the best condenser mic stands I recommend these mic stand to you…

 Use soundproofing accessories